baidu/bfe-book/en_us/implementation/balancing/balancing.md

 The tenant's backend  **cluster** usually contains multiple sub-clusters, and **sub-cluster**s are deployed in different data centers in different regions.
 Each sub-cluster contains a set of backend **instance**s with different processing capabilities.

-It is usual to uses multiple backend sub-clusters to manage backend services, which can bring the following benefits:
+It is usual to use multiple backend sub-clusters to manage backend services, which can bring the following benefits:

 1. Multiple sub-clusters belong to different fault isolation domains.
 If a sub-cluster fails (for example, the Canary Release goes online abnormally), it can quickly switch traffic to stop loss and improve overall availability